Archives

 The BCFA Archive dates back to February 2022.
 Our archives allow members to study information preceding the most recent reports in order to gain full understanding regardless of their current familiarity with the topic of interest.

-Ukrainian General Staff: about 900 Russian casualties in the last day
+Russian General Staff: up to 11,150 Ukrainian casualties in the last week

 Read More »